Firobe/nes-ml/README.md

 - Multiple **save states**
 - Implemented mappers: 0, 2
 - Barebones GUI (with debugging windows showing the internal PPU state)
-- Movie recording and replaying (in custom format with subframe precision)
+- Movie (input log) recording and replaying (in custom format with subframe precision)
+- Ability to record video (lossless `mp4`) of runs with ffmpeg

 ## Next steps